exonum/exonum-doc/src/architecture/service-lifecycle.md

   with the external users in other ways.
 Different services instantiated from the same artifact are independent and have separate blockchain storages.
   Users can distinguish services by their IDs; both numeric and string IDs are unique within a blockchain.
-Note that the transition to the "active" state is not immediate; see [*Service State Transitions*](#service-state-transitions) section below.
+Note that the transition to the “active” state is not immediate; see [*Service State Transitions*](#service-state-transitions) section below.